 The King Center Postdoctoral Fellows Program offers fellowships to outstanding new PhDs who have a demonstrated ability to generate high-quality, policy-relevant research on critical issues related to global development.

-We invite applications for multidisciplinary postdoctoral fellowships to start summer/fall 2022 for a one- or two-year appointment.
 The program is intended for promising new PhD recipients—coming from fields such as computer science, earth systems science, economics, engineering, health policy, political science, and sociology—to pursue policy-relevant research on topics related to international development and poverty alleviation.
 Postdoctoral Fellows should expect to be active members of the community of development researchers at Stanford University.

 Postdoctoral Fellows are also eligible to apply for Global Development Research Funding at the King Center.